1967 Detroit riot: Deaths at the Algiers Motel

 Detroit police officers, Michigan State police officers, Michigan National Guardsmen, and Melvin Dismukes, a security guard, carried out a raid at the Algiers Motel on July 25 in hopes of finding an alleged sniper.
 Several black men and two white women, Juli Hysell and Karen Molloy, were present and ultimately involved in the deadly raid.
 The law enforcement and national guardsmen entered the building and spread most of the people up against the wall.
 Three of the black men, Carl Cooper, Aubrey Pollard, and Fred Temple, were shot and killed unarmed by three Detroit police officers, Ronald August, Robert Paille, and David Senak.
-Cooper, 17 years old, died first.
+Cooper, 17-years-old, died first.
 He was possibly killed during or before the mass interrogation in the lobby area by officer Senak.
 Cooper's body was found in room A-2.
-Both Temple and Pollard, 18 and 19 years old respectively, were found dead in room A-3.
-Officer Paille killed Temple, while officer August killed Pollard.
-August, Paille and Senak never filed a report on the incident at the Algiers Motel.
-The circumstances of the three's deaths are unclear, with no convictions ever being carried out against the three Detroit police officers.
+Both Temple and Pollard, 18 and 19-years-old respectively, were found dead in room A-3.
+Officer Paille was suspected of killing Temple, while officer August was suspected of killing Pollard.

+August, Paille, and Senak never mentioned the teenagers' deaths in the police report on the incident at the Algiers Motel.
+August and Paille, were later charged with murder after they admitted their direct involvement in the killings.
+August would later be acquitted in Pollard's death after testifying that the teen had tried to grab his gun and August shot him in self-defense.
+Paille was also acquitted in Temple’s death after his confession was deemed inadmissible.
+No one was ever charged with Cooper’s death.
+No convictions were ever made against the three Detroit police officers in connection to the killings.

 In addition, law enforcement and national guardsmen then proceeded to buttstroke, beat, and abuse the survivors.
-The officers national guardsmen repeatedly taunted the motel guests, using many racial slurs and allegedly called the two white women "nigger lovers" and stripping them while Dismukes was present.
+The officers and national guardsmen repeatedly taunted the motel guests, using many racial slurs, and allegedly called the two white women "nigger lovers" and stripping them while Dismukes was present.
 In the aftermath, Senak, Paille, August, and Dismukes were federally charged with conspiracy to violate civil rights and "conspiracy to commit a legal act in an illegal manner."
 Dismukes was also charged with felony assault.
 An all-white jury found the four not guilty of the conspiracy charges and they were acquitted.
 Dismukes was found not guilty of felony assault and acquitted.

-The incident at the motel was portrayed in the book The Algiers Motel incident by John Hersey and the movie Detroit, a dramatization of the events at the Algiers Motel.
+The incident at the motel was portrayed in the book The Algiers Motel incident by John Hersey, and the movie Detroit, a dramatization of the events at the Algiers Motel.